kanryu/quickviewer/docs/index.md

 ![EXIF Information](https://github.com/kanryu/quickviewer/wiki/images/exifdialog.jpg)

+It draws JPEG images with auto rotation which contained in EXIF Information.
+You can see images as long as taken picure with digital camera.

 You can checkout EXIF Information of the current JPEG image which you have taken picture by a digital camera.
 Click right button on the image view, to be shown a context menu, select 'Exif Information' menu.